Sienkiewicz/Sienkiewicz/README.md

 - 🔭 You need to know the rules before you start breaking them.
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking for a job in a small company where I can improve my English and technickal skills.
+- 👯 I'm looking for opportunities to improve my English.
-- 🥅 2020 Goals: since 2008 I have not changed directions, but in 2020 I changed my profession
-- ⚡ Fun fact: I'm the king of family photography
+- ⚡ Fun fact: I'm the king of the family photography

 ### 📫 How to reach me: